 According to the observer-effect theory, the instruments we use to measure phenomena will invariably alter the state of the subject in some way.
 As the manner, scope, and amount of information we consume digitally is changing at an ever-increasing rate, how will this continue to impact our perception of reality?

 Content Curator & Marketing Manager Truitt Dill is a senior at the University of Richmond, majoring in Philosophy, Politics, Economics, and Law with a minor in Entrepreneurship.
 Truitt has always had a passion for art and design and for expressing complex or abstract concepts through these mediums.
-Truitt works as a web designer & marketer based out of Richmond, VA.
+Truitt works is an entrepreneur & marketer based out of Arlington, VA.